LizzyonGit/sotis-lifecoach/README.md

 #### As any user of this website, I want to:

-- be able to navigate to all pages on any device and experience a user friendly website.
+- be able to navigate to all pages on any device and experience a user-friendly website.

 #### As a person interested in seeing a life coach, I want to: